gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2022-01/index.md

     - This also necessitated a change to `gruntwork-module-circieci-helpers` module in the script `configure-environment-for-gruntwork-module`, which configures the CI build environment for typical Gruntwork modules.
 It now installs `tfenv` and includes a new configuration option `--tfenv-version`, which is enabled by default.
 If also configured to install `terraform`, this script will use `tfenv` to install and manage that `terraform` version.
 Because this change is backard incompatible, please see the migration guide below.

 Most users will not be affected by the change to `configure-environment-for-gruntwork-module`.
 If you do not need terraform installed in your environment you would pass in `--terraform-version NONE`, and now you also must pass in `--tfenv-version NONE`.
-If you don't pass in `--tfenv-version NONE`, it will install the latest version of `tfenv`.
+If you don&apos;t pass in `--tfenv-version NONE`, it will install the latest version of `tfenv`.
 Note: if you want to install terraform without tfenv, you would only set `--tfenv-version NONE`, and it will still install terraform as usual.

 - https://github.com/gruntwork-io/terraform-aws-ci/pull/386